daattali/beautiful-jekyll/_posts/2022-02-23-10-simple-and-cost-effective-family-meals.md

 #### 6. SIMPLE VEGETABLE SOUP

 This one is SO tasty and is usually a hit with our crew.
 We try to have at least one meatless supper a week, usually on Monday for a meatless Monday theme.
+Meal planning with theme nights is a hit here!
+It simplifies meal planning so much for us.

 **Ingredients:**